 Outbreaks of influenza must be accompanied by a positive influenza lab report to be counted.
 The outbreak-related cases reflected on tables and figures within this report are lab-confirmed.
 However, most outbreak-related cases will not be lab-confirmed.

-During week 7, there were:
+Since the last flu report, there were:

 - 0 new outbreaks of influenza A; - 0 new outbreaks of influenza B.